FSH Internship Faculty & Training Committee Members

 Sharon B. Robbins, Ph.D.
 (Louisiana Tech University, 2005)

 Dr. Robbins is the Program Coordinator for the New Outlook Program for Behavior and Mood Self-Management in the Guhleman Forensic Center as well as the Biggs Forensic Center.
 Dr. Robbins has made numerous conference presentations regarding the treatment of people with intellectual and developmental disabilities who also have a co-existing mental illness.
-Presentations at national conferences include the APAís conferences in Boston and San Diego, the NADD, NASMHPD, and the International Congress on Law and Mental Health.
+Presentations at national conferences include the APA’s conferences in Boston and San Diego, the NADD, NASMHPD, and the International Congress on Law and Mental Health.
 Dr. Robbins has consulted in Virginia, Iowa, Arkansas, Georgia, and Guam.
 Research interests include DBT with people who have developmental disabilities, validation and coaching adherence measures for direct care staff, and program outcome measures.
 Dr. Robbins has a basset hound who routinely visits the hospital.
-Her 'free' time is spent being a soccer mom.
+Her ‘free’ time is spent being a soccer mom.

 Jessica Sergio, Ph.D.
 (University of North Texas, 2010)

-Dr. Sergio is a psychologist and the team leader on the New Outlook Program for Behavior and Mood Self-Management in the Guhleman Forensic Center.
+Dr. Sergio is a psychologist and a team leader on the New Outlook Program for Behavior and Mood Self-Management in the Guhleman Forensic Center.
+She also serves as the Training Director for Fulton State Hospital’s Psychology Doctoral Internship Program.
 Her primary professional interests include providing quality treatment for individuals with intellectual and developmental disabilities with a co-existing mental illness, individuals with personality disorders, and treatment for sex offenders.

 Randy L. Telander, Ph.D.
 (University of North Dakota, 2004)